Will-McBurney/uva-cs3140-fa23.github.io/syllabus.md

 * Not participating in work with your partners (such as no commits, missing scheduled meetings, etc.)
 * Unauthorized collaborating with other teams

 Students can and will be penalized for unprofessional behavior with deductions to their final grade.
-The deductions can be up to and including 100% in the class.
+The deductions can be up to and including 100% in the class at the sole discretion of the course professor.

 ## Academic Integrity
 {: .no_toc }